 1. Karo corn syrup remedy for constipation

-A spoon of Karo corn syrup in milk (breastmilk or formula for babies under one year) or without milk is recommended by most pediatricians for easing constipation.
+A spoon of Karo corn syrup in milk (breast milk or formula for babies under one year) or without milk is recommended by most pediatricians for easing constipation.

 2. Vaseline petroleum Jelly for constipation

-3. Gerber prune juice for relieving consptipation
+3. Gerber prune juice for relieving constipation

 4. Gripe water for Constipation Ease